ThummeTo/FMI.jl/docs/src/examples/overview.md

 # Overview

 This section discusses the included examples of the FMI.jl library.
-So you can execute them on your machine and get detailed information about all of the steps.
+So you can execute them on your machine and get detailed information about all the steps.
 If you require further information about the function calls, see [library](@ref library) or [fmu2](@ref fmu2) function sections.

 The examples are: